Matthew 3:13-17: Jesus is Baptized

 Why was Jesus’ baptism by John part of God’s plan?
 If you think of it, Jesus, the Son of God was baptized by a human.
 What does John’s miraculous birth and education by God have to do with Jesus’ baptism?

-This entry was posted on October 14, 2011 at 6:51 pm and is filed under Gospel Messages Matthew.
-Tagged: behold the Lamb of God, Jordan, Matthew 3:13-17: Jesus is Baptized, takes away the sin of the world, This is My beloved Son.
+This entry was posted on July 2, 2012 at 11:09 pm and is filed under Gospel Messages Matthew.
+Tagged: in whom I am well pleased, Matthew 3:13-17: Jesus is Baptized, Spirit of God descending like a dove, This is My beloved Son, went up immediately out of the water.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.